Call Now Free Quote

 Composite patching products exist for filling minor surface defects.
 They are a cosmetic stopgap, not a structural repair.
 Patching makes sense on isolated, shallow damage on otherwise sound brick.
 It is not a substitute for brick replacement when spalling is active and progressive.

-Take Action Before Winter
+Take Action Before Another Winter